YNAB is based on four rules that have helped many subscribers stop living paycheck to paycheck and spend less money than they earn every single month.

 As you assign money to those categories, YNAB will encourage you to create short-term and long-term goals.

 The simple color-coding with YNAB can also keep you on track.
-Green means you have dollars available, orange indicates that a category is underfunded and red is a sign that you’ve overspent.
+Green means you have dollars available, yellow/orange indicates that a category is underfunded and red is a sign that you’ve overspent.

 The real fun began when I started spending money!
-Like I said, I had to manually enter transactions because of the synchronization issue, but it ended up being a lot less tedious than I expected.
+As I mentioned earlier, I had to manually enter transactions because of the synchronization issue, but it ended up being a lot less tedious than I expected.

 I got into the habit of checking my category balance before buying anything and recording the transaction immediately after.